Abbey Archives

 Resources for Family History

-• Lists of the memorials on the walls and floor of the Abbey are available from the Abbey stewards, or from the Abbey Archives.
+• Details of the memorials on the walls and floor of the Abbey are available on www.bathabbeymemorials.org.uk.

-• Transcripts of the Abbey's baptism, marriage, and burial registers (1569 onwards) can be consulted for researchers by the Abbey Archivist.
-Transcripts are also available at Bath Record Office in the Guildhall.
+• Transcripts of the Abbey's baptism, marriage, and burial registers (1569 onwards) are available at Bath Record Office in the Guildhall.

 • Searchable online indexes of our registers, with digital images, are available on the Ancestry web site.
 You can search Ancestry for free at most record offices, including the Bath Record Office.